-Especially with its dominance in so many key local markets, Comcast can enjoy buyer power even though its national share of MVPD subscribers is no more than 30 percent.
+power even though its national share of MVPD subscribers does not exceed 30 percent.
 With the merger increasing Comcast's geographic MVPD footprint to 16 of the top 20 markets, video programmers seeking cable subscribers in urban areas will need distribution through Comcast/TWC, and will have no choice but to agree to its terms.
-126
+124